 About the Process

-LCG will develop the Comprehensive Plan with assistance from a consulting team over a two-year process.
-The team will work closely with LCG staff and a citizens advisory committee to prepare the plan.
+LCG developed the Comprehensive Plan with assistance from a consulting team over a two-year process.
+The team worked closely with LCG staff and a citizen's advisory committee to prepare the plan.

-The Comprehensive Plan Citizens Advisory Committee (CPCAC) includes 38 community members and leaders - representation from the City-Parish Planning Commission, the LINC Citizen Committee members, representatives of neighborhood, civic, and cultural organizations, and business owners.
-CPCAC will meet on a regular basis to discuss issues, advise the LCG planning team and consultant team, promote citizen engagement, provide feedback, and help guide the planning effort.
+The Comprehensive Plan Citizens Advisory Committee (CPCAC) included 38 community members and leaders - representation from the City-Parish Planning Commission, the former LINC Citizen Committee members, representatives of neighborhood, civic, and cultural organizations, and business owners.
+CPCAC met on a regular basis to discuss issues, advise the LCG planning team and consultant team, promote citizen engagement, provide feedback, and help guide the planning effort.

 LCG selected a consultant team, led by WRT, to assist Lafayette in developing our Comprehensive Plan.
 WRT is a national planning and design firm which has completed or is working on comprehensive plans for numerous communities across the country, including Austin, TX; Albany, NY; Portsmouth, VA; Biloxi, MS; and St. Charles Parish, LA.